 Thankfully, I didn’t change my mind.
 Who knew that the best way to get started was to just start, then and there?!
 What I didn’t realize then was that even though CrossFit is class-based, the coach was there to help me on a personal level.
 There’s actually no pressure to keep up with anyone else, or do something you’re not ready for.
-The only pressure was to be consistant in showing up, sticking with it and trying to be better then I was the day before and stick with it.
+The important thing was to be consistant in showing up, sticking with it and trying to be better then I was the day before.

 If I could go back and talk to my getting-start-self, here are 5 tips I would share with me and all others beginning CrossFit.

 1) You’ll Find Your Own Intensity

 People of all shapes and sizes, of all backgrounds and all ages come into the gym and throw down (workout) together.
 Because every person is different, we don’t require everyone to do the same thing.
-The workout is provided and led by the coach, but you determine the weight that you’re comfortable with and almost every movement can be scaled or substituted to make sure it suits your ability.
+The workout is provided and led by the coach, and with the coaches help, you determine the weight that you’re comfortable with and almost every movement can be scaled or substituted to make sure it suits your ability.
 That being said- let the intensity find you.
 The workouts will be tough, but don’t worry about what anyone else is doing.
 It’s not about being the best or fastest on your first day, in fact it’s never about that unless you want it to be.
 If your goal is to be healthier, stronger, or faster, it's important to push yourself daily to be better then YOU were before but you need not compare to others (unless you want that competitive side).
-Finding your own pace and challenging yourself to improve upon that every time you step into the gym is all you need to worry about.
+Finding your own pace and challenging yourself to improve every day is all you need to do.

 2) Don’t Be too Proud to Scale